SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - What is Creation time & Destroy time in terraform ?
 Why we use them ?

 ### Session-29
-- What is Module Development in terraform and what is the syntax ?
-Go through the code of EC2 module in "Terraform-modules" in VS. Here provider.tf will not be there in module developing.
+- What is Module Development in terraform & what is the syntax ?
+Go through the code of EC2 module in Terraform-modules in VS. Here provider.tf will not be there in module developing.
 - How many types of Modules and How many types of Roles are there ?
 - It is DevOps engineer responsibility to write README.md file to let others know how to use module.
 - Create a VPC in aws console ?
-CIDR ---> 10.0.0.0/16
+CIDR (10.0.0.0/16)
-- Google has given some "PrivateIP address ranges" those only allocated to PrivateIP not for PublicIP, there you can see 24,20,16 bit-blocks.
+- Google has given some PrivateIP address ranges those only allocated to PrivateIP not for PublicIP, there you can see 24,20,16 bit-blocks.
 - Even ISP people will configure your PrivateIP address in any range among these 3 bit-blocks only.
 - We can select any range, but siva selected as 10.0.0.0/16 range.
 - Atleast you need to create 16 servers to use VPC, 10.0.0.0/28 ---> 16 servers, 10.0.0.0/16 ---> 65k
-  servers, generally we give VPC_CIDR as 10.0.0.0/16 only, because it does not cost anything, so we can go for maximum.
+  servers, generally we give VPC CIDR as 10.0.0.0/16 only, because it does not cost anything, so we can go for maximum.
 - Create Public subnet in aws console ?
-CIDR ---> 10.0.1.0/24
+CIDR 10.0.1.0/24
 - Create Private subnet in aws console ?
-CIDR ---> 10.0.2.0/24
+CIDR 10.0.2.0/24
 - Create Database subnet in aws console ?
-CIDR ---> 10.0.3.0/24
+CIDR 10.0.3.0/24
 - Create Public, Private & Database route tables in aws console ?
 - And associate Public, Private & Database route tables with their respective subnets ?
 - Give internet access to the Public subnets.